 - A Framework for Governance: a flexible guide to strategic planning

-Reach Volunteering has a range of resources including: Guide to being a trustee, Introduction to the Voluntary Sector, The 12 essential roles of a trustee board, Guide to the legal responsibilities and liabilities of trustees.
+Reach Volunteering has a range of resources including: Guide to being a trustee, guide to recruiting a trustee, guide to the legal responsibilities and liabilities of trustees, doing a skills audit and top tips for recruiting a digital trustee

 The Honorary Treasurers Forum helps the important work Honorary Treasurers carry out by providing a place where they can come together as a community, share expertise and promote best practice.